wf-single-cell documentation

 matrix_norm_countintegerNormalize expression matrix to <matrix_norm_count> counts per cell.10000

-umap_plot_genesstringFile containing a list of gene symbols (one symbol per line) to annotate with expression values in the UMAP projections.
+genes_of_intereststringFile containing a list of gene symbols (one symbol per line) to annotate with expression values in the UMAP projections.
+If doing visium spatial analysis, these genes will be used to annotate the spatial plots.

 mito_prefixstringGene name prefix to identify for mitochondrial genes.Parts of the workflow analyse mitochondrial genes separately.
 These genes are identified by searching for a gene name prefix.
 Human mitochondrial genes can be identified with prefix ‘MT-’ and mouse genes with prefix ‘mt-’.
 If the reference genome contains data from multiple organisms with different nomenclature, multiple prefixes can be supplied like so: ‘MT-,mt-’MT-